GiGurra/flycd/README.md

 ### Quick setup

 1. Run `go install github.com/gigurra/flycd@<version>` (currently `v0.0.30`)
-2. Run `flycd deploy <your projects folder>` to ensure it deploys things the way you expect
+2. Run `flycd deploy <fs path>` to ensure it deploys things the way you expect
-3. Run `flycd install --project-path <your projects folder>` to install flycd into your fly.io environment.
+3. Run `flycd install --project-path <fs path>` to install flycd into your fly.io environment.
    This will create a new fly.io app running flycd in monitoring mode/webhook listening mode.
 The `install` command will automatically issue a fly.io API token for itself, and store it as an app secret in fly.io.
 You can ssh into your flycd container and copy it from there if you want to use it for other purposes (you prob shouldn't) or just locally